2016 Customer Experience Excellence Awards

 - Aimee Lucas is CX Transformist & Vice President of Temkin Group.
 She has over 15 years of experience improving service delivery and transforming the customer experience through people development and process improvement initiatives.

 - Bruce Temkin is CX Transformist & Managing Partner of Temkin Group.
-He is widely recognized as a customer experience thought leader and chairman of the Customer Experience Professionals Association (CXPA.org).
+He is widely recognized as a customer experience visionary and Emeritus chair of the Customer Experience Professionals Association (CXPA.org).

 Frequently Asked Questions (FAQs)